-- (a) Base Offense Level: 12 - (b) Specific Offense Characteristics - (1) If the offense involved causing or threatening to cause physical injury to a person, or property damage, in order to obstruct the administration of justice, increase by 8 levels. - (2) If the offense resulted in substantial interference with the administration of justice, increase by 3 levels. - (c) Cross Reference - (1) If the offense involved obstructing the investigation or prosecution of a criminal offense, apply \$2X3.1 (Accessory After the Fact) in respect to that criminal offense, if the resulting offense level is greater than that determined above.
+- (a) Base Offense Level: 12 - (b) Specific Offense Characteristics - (1) If the offense involved causing or threatening to cause physical injury to a person, or property damage, in order to obstruct the administration of justice, increase by 8 levels. - (2) If the offense resulted in substantial interference with the administration of justice, increase by 3 levels. - (c) Cross Reference - (1) If the offense involved obstructing the investigation or prosecution of a criminal offense, apply §2X3.1 (Accessory After the Fact) in respect to that criminal offense, if the resulting offense level is greater than that determined above.

 Statutory Provisions: 18 U.S.C. §§ 1503, 1505-1513, 1516.
+For additional statutory provision(s), see Appendix A (Statutory Index).